-Are ‘Opportunity Zone’ tax breaks too good to be true?
+Are “Opportunity Zone” tax breaks too good to be true?

 Lincoln Heights residents facing gentrification pressures will not find much affordable housing over at 400 North Avenue 19, however.
 The vast majority of the 300 apartment units that are anticipated to be created will be market rate, according to Jay Cortez, a spokesperson for Councilman Gil Cedillo, who represents the area and chairs the city’s housing committee.

 Average rents at the project are expected to be $2,212, according to the investor memo.
 That’s more than twice the median rent Lincoln Heights residents pay, according to the most recent census data.
-Cortez said that about 15 units, or five percent, are expected to be accessible to very-low-income residents.
+Cortez said that about 15 units, or 5%, are expected to be accessible to very-low-income residents.
 The very-low-income threshold depends on family size, and, in Los Angeles County, applies to families of four earning below $48,450.

 “Overall, [that’s] not necessarily the percentage that we seek,” said Cortez, who added that it is difficult to negotiate a higher percentage when “things are privately funded.”
 Typically, he said, the Council would attempt to negotiate deals in which the developer sets aside 10 to 15 percent of the housing units as very affordable.